fildz-research/QPad/README.md

 ## Features
 * Supports traditional filaments like PLA.
 * No G-code modifications required.
-* Adjust stiffness by tuning infill type/density, perimeter width, and extrusion multiplier.
+* No computer-aided design (CAD) software needed.
+* Adjust density by tuning Both parameters can be adjusted to create a mesh that is either thick and porous or sparse and soft..

 ## Setup
 Hardware: Prusa MK3S+\